Maintaining optimal pH levels is essential for plant health and growth. Alkaline soil (pH above 7) benefits certain types of plants.

 3. Baking Soda

-Baking soda is another household item that can help raise the pH of the soil.
-However, it is best used in small, contained areas, such as pots or small garden beds.
+Baking soda is another household item that can help raise soil pH.
+However, it is best used in small, contained areas (such as pots or small garden beds).

 Mix about one tablespoon of baking soda into one gallon of water.
 Stir the solution until the baking soda dissolves completely.